shailis17/IT202-009/public_html/Project/Proposal.md

 ### Proposal Checklist and Evidence

 - Milestone 1
-    - [] (DATE OF COMPLETION) User will be able to register a new account
+    - [X] (11/09/2021) User will be able to register a new account
         -  List of Evidence of Feature Completion
-            - Status: Partially Working ==> TODO get form to only clear password fields in form
+            - Status: Complete
             - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
             - Pull Requests
                 - PR link #1: https://github.com/shailis17/IT202-009/pull/11